GNOME/gtk/docs/reference/gtk/section-accessibility.md

    "Paste", "Add layer", or "Remove"

-GTK will try to fill in some information by using ancillary UI control property, for instance the accessible label will be taken from the label or placeholder text used by the UI control, or from its tooltip, if the `GTK_ACCESSIBLE_PROPERTY_LABEL` property or the `GTK_ACCESSIBLE_RELATION_LABELLED_BY` relation are unset.
+GTK will try to fill in some information by using ancillary UI control properties, for instance the accessible label will be taken from the label or placeholder text used by the UI control, or from its tooltip, if the `GTK_ACCESSIBLE_PROPERTY_LABEL` property or the `GTK_ACCESSIBLE_RELATION_LABELLED_BY` relation are unset.
 Nevertheless, it is good practice and project hygiene